 Unfortunately, if you become unable to do basic routine activities on your own, you may have limited options for your living situation.
 Many people do not want to go into a nursing home but do so because they have no other options for getting the care that they need.
 And, both for people who go into a nursing home and for individuals who opt for other alternatives, there can be very substantial concerns about how to pay for the care that is needed.

 You should work with Burlington Medicaid attorneys before the time comes when you actually need care in order to ensure that you have the right plans in place to find an appropriate caregiving solution and to be able to pay for your preferred type of care.
-Give us a call today to talk with an experienced attorney at Unsworth LaPlante, PLC to find out how our legal team can help you to get your care plans in place.
+Give us a call today to talk with an experienced attorney at Unsworth LaPlante, PLLC to find out how our legal team can help you to get your care plans in place.

 Alternatives to Nursing Home Care

 A nursing home is often chosen by people who cannot live independently any more because a nursing home has staff members present all the time who can help tend to your needs.
 Nursing homes can also provide some basic medical services, and can offer specialized services such as supervision for patients with Alzheimer’s who cannot live independently as a result of the fact that their dementia could lead them into dangerous situations.

 While a nursing home can provide comprehensive care, it can be very expensive- and it usually is not covered by any kind of insurance other than by Medicaid.
 While this could leave you forced to spend your own money until you have impoverished yourself enough to get Medicaid to begin paying for your care, you also have the option of working with Burlington Medicaid attorneys to get qualified for Medicaid while still keeping your assets safe.